MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/manage-microsoft-one-lti.md

 1. [Delete the existing registration](#delete-an-lti-registration).
 2. Add a new registration.

-## Troubleshoot issues with OneLTI
+## Troubleshoot issues with LTI apps

-If you or your educators are experiencing issues with Microsoft OneLTI, here are some things you can do to troubleshoot.
+If you or your educators are experiencing issues with Microsoft LTI apps, here are some things you can do to troubleshoot.

-### Issues while launching an LTI tool from the LMS
+### Issues while launching an LTI app from the LMS

-Educators might experience issues launching a Microsoft LTI tool in their LMS.
+Educators might experience issues launching a Microsoft LTI app in their LMS.

 If so, here are some common issues and how to resolve them.